 For the most effective aromatherapy purposes, essential oils should be therapeutic grade… but what does that really mean?
-Since there is no organization that oversees therapeutic quality like there are for organic standards, the Essential Oil Exchange (EOX) has its own position and standards for the oils we offer.
+Since there is no organization that oversees therapeutic quality like there are for organic standards, EOX Oils has its own position and standards for the oils we offer.
 It is our premise that essential oils should be therapeutic-grade in order to have true aromatherapy benefits.

 Organics are an important step in the agricultural progress and mindset of the world at large, but that is only part of the issue.
 There are several other ‘labels’ under which essential oils are produced and marketed: some of those methods are covered under various laws and some are not.
 It is between these paradigms that companies operate, some more responsibly than others.